Llanvihangel Crucorney: Setting

 Llanvihangel Crucorney lies on the eastern edge of the Black Mountains in the Brecon Beacons National Park.
-The village sits at the entrance to the Vale of Ewyas (also known as the Llanthony valley).
+The village sits at the entrance to the Vale of Ewyas (also known as the Llanthony Valley).
 The sweeping hill the village sits on is a terminal moraine, deposited during the last Ice Age, that marks the maximum advance of a glacier that once flowed down the valley.
 The Skirrid is located just to the south; its distinctive peak forms an imposing local landmark.
 The village is surrounded by farmland with a mix of pasture, for sheep and dairy cattle grazing, and arable crops.
-The area is popular with hill walkers and the long-distance trails the Beacons Way and Offa's Dyke Path pass close by.
+The area is popular with hill walkers and the long-distance trails of the Beacons Way and Offa's Dyke Path pass close by.

 History, amenities and architecture

 Amenities

-In the centre of the village is a church, village shop and garage as well as The Skirrid Mountain Inn, which claims to be the oldest public house in Wales.
+In the centre of the village is a church, village shop and garage as well as The Skirrid Inn, which claims to be the oldest public house in Wales.
 There is a primary school and village hall located in nearby Pandy.
 The nearest railway station is Abergavenny.

 Architecture

-The village is characterised by its stone built architecture, with many historic properties interspersed with more recently built homes.
+The village is characterised by its stone-built architecture, with many historic properties interspersed with more recently built homes.
 Notable buildings include: